 |

 The question, "What is Truth," convulses the world.
-Many

-and free thought accompany approaching Science, and cannot be put down.
-They
+Spiritual rationality and free thought accompany approaching Science, and

-will emancipate humanity, and supplant unscientific means and so-called laws.
+cannot be put down.
+They will emancipate humanity, and supplant unscientific

 Heralds of Science |

-Peals that should startle the slumbering thought from its
+Peals that should startle the slumbering thought from

-this would not be so.
+or this would not be so.
 Marvels, calamities, and sin will much more abound as

 truth urges upon mortals its resisted claims; but the awful daring of sin